jthamayo/cartelera-indie/README.md

 # Indie Games - The Indie Game Discovery Hub

-### Description
+## Description

 This project is an interactive platform dedicated to showcasing the creative diversity of indie video games.
-Designed with a focus on accessibility and engagement, the site provides a curated space where users can discover, explore, and learn about unique indie games across various genres and styles.
-This platform showcases the unique experiences and creative visuals that indie games contribute to the gaming world.
+The site provides a curated space where users can discover, explore, and learn about unique indie games across various genres and styles.

 Users can browse a catalog of hand-picked titles, each with detailed information such as game synopsis, developer, release year, and genre.
 Interactive elements, including game previews and hover effects, make it easy to get a feel for each game before diving deeper.
 A filtering feature also allows users to search titles by developer, publisher, or genre, ensuring that they can quickly find games that align with their tastes.

-The platform aims to celebrate and amplify the work of indie game creators, offering gamers a centralized hub for discovering the latest releases, as well as classic indie titles that have left a mark on the industry.
+The platform aims to celebrate and amplify the work of indie game creators, showcasing the unique experiences and creative visuals that indie games contribute to the gaming world.

 ## Key Features

 ### Home Page

-- **Recent Releases**: An ever-updating section displaying the newest additions to the catalog, helping users stay on top of the latest game launches.
+- **Recent Releases**: Display of the latest game launches.
-- **Featured Games**: Discover themed game collections presented in a sleek Bootstrap carousel, with cards that group titles by genre or style.
-This setup offers users a better experience, allowing them to effortlessly explore curated selections of games in a visually engaging way.
+- **Featured Games**: Discover themed game collections presented in a Bootstrap carousel grouped by genre or style.

 ### Game Catalog

-- **Comprehensive Collection**: Dive into the full library of games available on Game Nexus.
-The catalog page offers a sleek, grid-based layout.
+- **Comprehensive Collection**: The catalog page offers a sleek, grid-based layout.
-- **Gameplay Preview**, each game is showcased with an interactive hover effect that enhances the browsing experience.
-As you hover over any game title, you'll get a sneak peek into its gameplay through a dynamic preview, offering a glimpse of the game's mechanics, art style, and overall vibe.
+- **Gameplay Preview**: each game is showcased with an interactive hover effect offering a glimpse of the game's mechanics, art style, and overall vibe.
 - **Detailed Game Pages**: Click on any game to access an in-depth page featuring:
-  - **Cover Image & Trailer**: Visuals that bring the game to life.
-  - **Game Info**: Title, Developer, Publisher, Release Year and Revenue information.
+  - **Game Info**: Title, Developer, Publisher, Genre, Release Year and Revenue information.
-  - **Genres & Tags**: Helps users find similar games based on their interests.
   - **Game Synopsis**: A brief description that captures the essence of the game.
   - **Direct Steam Access**: Each game page includes a convenient button that takes you directly to the game's Steam page.

 ### Filter Feature

-- **Refined Search Options**: Quickly locate specific games with a robust filter feature.
+- **Search Options**: Quickly locate specific games with a robust filter feature.
 From any page, users can search by:
   - **Developer**: Discover all games made by a particular developer.
   - **Publisher**: Filter games based on publishing studios.
   - **Name**: Directly locate any game by its title for immediate access.